 Belatedly I realized that all the Chalene programs were missing from this overview!
 So if you have experience with any of those I’d love to hear about it.
 And yes I have actually picked one of them to test out, so look for that!

-And for those who are wondering can you possibly do one of these programs and run?
-The answer is yes…but with a lot of nuances to that answer, so we’ll discuss it another day!
+For those who are wondering can you possibly do one of these programs and run?
+The answer is yes…but with a lot of nuances to that answer.

 Have you ever tried following one of these?